Yidingwyd/NCGNN_v2/README.md

 # Acknowledgement
 Codes of the SSNGNN are developed based on [CGCNN](https://github.com/txie-93/cgcnn) and [Roost](https://github.com/CompRhys/roost).
 We strongly recommend to cite their works.
 # Disclaimer
-This is research code shared without support or any guarantee on its quality.
-However, please do raise an issue or submit a pull request if you spot something wrong or that could be improved and I will try my best to solve it.
+This code is only provided as part of a research project.
+However, I welcome any feedback, bug reports, or contributions from the community.
+If you notice any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+I will do my best to address it promptly.
 E-mail address: yidingwyd@163.com